realA10001986/Dash-Gauges/README.md

 ##### &#9654; Mute 'empty' alarm timer

 The "empty" alarm's sound can be annoying if played for longer periods.
 This timer allows to mute it after the given number of seconds.
 0 means never.

+##### &#9654; Play TCD-alarm sounds

+If a TCD is connected via BTTFN or MQTT, the Dash Gauges visually signals when the TCD's alarm sounds.
+If you want to play an alarm sound, check this option.

 ##### &#9654; Screen saver timer